neelsg/lithium/docs/tour.md

         v vertex[int](1, 2)
         console.log(v.x)

 Parametric polymorphism can also be used with type definitions to create more generic types.
 In the above example, `x` and `y` are of type `int`.

 ## Tuples

     Li 0

-    import console

     main func:
         triplets (string, string, string) = "Anna", "Betty", "Carmen" console.log(triplets)

 Tuples are ordered pairs of variables.
 You have actually already seen them used for multiple return values for functions as well as with assignments on multiple variables.
 Tuples defined as a set of types wrapped in brackets.

     Li 0